JustinTimperio/pacback/README.md

-# Pacback - Alpha 1.4
+# Pacback - Alpha 1.5
+***WARNING: VERSION 1.5 BREAKS COMPATIBLITY WITH FULL RESTORE POINTS GENERATED BEFORE VERSION 1.5***

 **TLDR: This projects ultimate goal is to provide flexible and resilient downgrades while still maintaining a slim profile and fast performance.**